Zettlr/zettlr-docs/docs/en/reference/tray.md

 - Linux

 ## Activate Tray
 To activate the tray, open Preferences using either the menu item, the toolbar button or pressing `Cmd/Ctrl+,`.
-In the Advanced tab, select **Show app in the notification area** (or **Show app in the notification area** when using MacOS).
+In the Advanced tab, select **Leave app running in the notification area** (or **Show app in the notification area** when using MacOS).

 ## Guide
 1. When the tray is active, Zettlr will stay running after closing the editor window using `x`.